hinzed1127/personal-site/src/words/my-favorite-albums-of-2019.md

 ## Against All Logic - _2012-2017_ (2018)

 This whole album was on loop for me for a while.
 All of the pacing is phenomenal, with grooves that rise and fall and just suck you in.
 It's hard to keep from nodding your head along to every track.
-Narrowing this day to a handful of highlight tracks was hard.
+Narrowing this down to a handful of highlight tracks was hard.

 Highlights: